What is Credit? Why is it Important?

 - Do not apply for many credit accounts during a short period of time.
 Whenever you apply for credit, the creditors perform a hard pull, also called an inquiry, on your credit history.
 These hard pulls have a negative effect on your credit score.
 So, it is best to not apply for new credit any more often than once every six months if possible.
 The exception to this is if you are applying for mortgages or car loans.
 It is assumed that you will want to apply to several financial institutions to see who has the best terms.
 If all your applications for the same purpose (e.g., a mortgage loan) are in a 30-day period, they will count as one inquiry.

 - Credit Mix

 - This factor focuses on the different types of credit on your credit report.
 Examples of types of credit include installment credit (ex: car loan that your pay each month until loan is paid off) and revolving credit (ex: credit that does not have a predetermined end date like credit cards).
 It is not necessary to have all different types of credit.
 However, a mix of these types may benefit your credit score.

 Check and correct your credit reports at least once/year from each of the three credit bureaus.
-Order your free annual credit reports through this government website: AnnualCreditReport.com.
+Order your free credit reports through this government website: AnnualCreditReport.com.
 This Money Matters module instructs you on how to request, read, and correct your credit reports: Explore Credit Scores and Credit Reports.
-You can contact the credit reporting agencies if you suspect there are errors in your report, and you can make plans for paying off any legitimate debts you find.
+You can contact the credit reporting agencies if you believe there are errors in your report, and you can make plans for paying off any legitimate debts you find.

 Here are more tips on how to get and keep a good credit score.